Dynamic Quantile Function Models: Dynamic Quantile Function Models

-As the transformation given by \eqref{eq:gh_trans} is monotonically increasing as long as $h > 0$, the quantile function of the g-and-h distributions is explicitly available.
-As discussed in Section~\ref{sec:gh}, we assume that $X_{t}$ is the quantile function of a g-and-h distribution,
+As the transformation given by \eqref{eq:gh_trans} is monotonically increasing as long as $h > 0$, the quantile function of the $g$-and-$h$ distributions is explicitly available.
+As discussed in Section~\ref{sec:gh}, we assume that $X_{t}$ is the quantile function of a $g$-and-$h$ distribution, so that

 where $Z$ is the quantile function of the standard normal distribution, $a_{t} \in \mathbb{R}$, $b_{t} \in (0, \infty)$, $g_{t} \in \mathbb{R}$, and $h_{t} \in [0, \infty)$ are parameters responsible for location, scale, asymmetry, and heavy-tailedness, respectively.
 We then choose the parameterisation $\mathcal{M}$ to be